 A doctor may adjust the flow rate for physical activity, which will be different from the rate used when a person is resting.

-The American Lung Association recommends these other tips for breathing while exercising:
+The ALA offers some additional tips for breathing while exercising:

 - Remember to inhale before beginning the exercise and exhale through the most difficult part of the exercise.